Unified Sync And Storage Overview (Needs update)

 USS reuses a significant part of the current design.
 There are two integration points where USS specific components plug into Sync architecture:

-On the UI thread sync datatype configuration and management is done through model type specific instance of NonBlockingDataTypeController (USS specific implementation of DataTypeController).
+On the UI thread sync datatype configuration and management is done through data type specific instance of NonBlockingDataTypeController (USS specific implementation of DataTypeController).
 It has the same responsibilities as regular DataType controllers in the current implementation:

 Abstracts USS datatype management from the rest of Sync engine.